blazzy/podman-rest-client/README.md

 <!-- cargo-rdme start -->

 Provides an interface for querying the Podman REST API.
-Most of the interface is generated from the the official Podman swagger file.
-This crate adds a layer to make it possible to connect to the podman rest api over ssh to a unix socket and directly to a unix socket.
+Most of the interface is generated from the official Podman swagger file.
+It can connect to the Podman API over ssh to a unix socket and directly to a unix socket.
 Connections over ssh are  commonly necessary on macOs where the container runtime runs in a virtual machine accessible over ssh.

 ## API Compatibility

+Use `podman --version` to determine what version of Podman you are using.

+### v5 Support

-This crate currently only works with version 5 of the podman API.
-There are suffucient differences between version 3, 4, and 5 that a lot of calls will not work in an older version.
+This crate primarily works with version 5 of the Podman API.
+There are sufficient differences between version 3, 4, and 5 that a lot of calls will not work in an older version.

-`podman --version` will reveal what version you are using.
+### v4 Support (Not in good shape)

+While there is tentative v4 support it's in pretty terrible shape because the official Podman swagger file is missing all kinds of definitions.
+Some have been manually created, there is a lot more to do.

 ## Podman Socket